pyinstaller/pyinstaller/doc/development/pull-requests.rst

   GitHub link issues and commits together, and with phrase like “fixes #1259” you can even close relevant issues automatically.

-* Syncing your fork with the PyInstaller upstream repository.
+* Synchronize your fork with the PyInstaller upstream repository.
 There are two ways for this:

   1. Rebase you changes on the current development head (preferred, as it